MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-get-started.md

    - **Trace for Target 1 SQL Server:** path for the trace file from replaying on Target 1.
    - **Trace for Target 2 SQL Server:** path for the trace file from replaying on Target 2.

 1. After providing these inputs, select **Start** to generate the report.
-Your newly generated report appears on top of the list, and the icon next to it becomes a green checkmark when it is completed.
+Your newly generated report appears at the top of the list, and the icon next to it becomes a green checkmark when completed.

 Now you can view the analysis report to gain insights provided by your A/B test.